prysmaticlabs/prysm/shared/p2p/adapter/tracer/README.md

  - [Go](https://golang.org/) 1.11+ (For execution traces collected by pprof)

 ##### Using Jaeger
-Tracing is enabled by default, to disable, you can use the option `--disable-tracing` Jaeger endpoint can be configured with the `--tracing-endpoint` option and defaults to `http://127.0.0.1:14268`
+Tracing is disabled by default, to enable, you can use the option `--enable-tracing`.
+Jaeger endpoint can be configured with the `--tracing-endpoint` option and defaults to `http://127.0.0.1:14268`.

 Run Jaeger:
 ```sh